#Sell Your Film

-Enroll in Documentary Distribution 101 to get the full panorama of distribution options and learn how to successfully package, pitch and sell your unscripted film or docuseries to buyers.
+Enroll in Documentary Sales & Distribution for Independent Filmmakers to get the full panorama of distribution options and learn how to successfully package, pitch and sell your unscripted film or docuseries to buyers.

 Most filmmakers bump up against walls and obstacles in their distribution process.
 Even the ones who go on to win major festivals or reach a distribution deal with Netflix.

 If the cherries you'd like to pick are a little out of reach, don't give up.

 You can get great results from the smaller opportunities.
 For example, a niche festival could lead to a prize which helps you market in the future.